isacben/nugget/README.md

 HTTP 200
 ```

-## Capture values
+## Save values

-Use the capture keyword to capture a list of values from the response:
+Use the `SAVE` keyword to save one or more values from the response:

 ```
 # Create TODO item